PauMateo/GCED-AD_Project_TimeSeries/README.md

 Practical for Time Series analysis.
-AD subject at GCED \n
+AD subject at GCED

 grade: 9.5